fleetbase/ember-ui/docs/components/image.md

 ```

 This will render an image element with the specified source and alternative text.

-If the image fails to load, the onImageError function will be called.
+If the image fails to load, the `onError` function will be called.

 You can use this function to handle errors, such as displaying a placeholder image or showing an error message.